How Austin Startups Are Speeding Up App Success with Rapid Prototyping

 • Feature-complete apps with invalidated UX

-• Prototypes without real user testing or instrumentation
+• Prototypes without real user testing or analytics

 The Step-by-Step Process: 12 Weeks to a Functional MVP